Profile

 Most of

-my coins for sale are selling at far below market value.
+my coins for sale are selling at below market value.
 For Canadian

 coins, prices are based on the most recent issue of Canadian Coin News